Official Competition Details, Rules and Format

 system integration plan

 Design of the lane following and obstacle detection/avoidance systems must be specifically described.
-Also, the system used for waypoint navigation should be detailed.
+Along with how the vehicle uses mapping techniques to perceive and navigate through its environment.
+Describe how the system uses GPS for waypoint navigation and localization.

 · Speed